LeToNode/Play2.0-CN-doc/assets/AssetsPublic.md

 ## The public/ folder

-Serving a public resource in Play 2.0 is nothing more than serving any other HTTP request.
-It uses the same routing and then Controller/Action path to distribute CSS, JavaScript or images files to the web client.
+Serving a public resource in Play 2.0 is the same as serving any other HTTP request.
+It uses the same routing as regular resources: using the Controller/Action path to distribute CSS, JavaScript or image files to the client.

-By convention, the public assets are stored in the `public` folder of your application.
-This folder is organized as:
+By convention, public assets are stored in the `public` folder of your application.
+This folder is organized as follows:

 ```
 public